Michael Springmann

 J. Michael Springmann was the head of the American visa bureau in Jeddah, Saudi Arabia, in the Reagan and former Bush administrations, from September 1987 through March 1989.

-Claims Regarding Unqualified Visa Applicants and Firing
+Claims regarding unqualified visa applicants and firing

 While stationed in Saudi Arabia, Springmann was "ordered by high level State Dept officials to issue visas to unqualified applicants".
-Springmann states that these applicants were terrorist recruits of Osama Bin Laden, who were being sent to the United States in order to obtain training from the CIA.
+Springmann states that these applicants were terrorist recruits of Osama bin Laden, who were being sent to the United States in order to obtain training from the CIA.
 Springmann issued complaints to "higher authorities at several agencies", but they've been unanswered.
 The State Department has stated that the consular officer had final authority in issuing the visas, not Springmann.